You can pay your business rates online using a credit or debit card using the link below.

 More information on transitional relief arrangements is available by contacting our Business Rates team.

 Previous and current business rates datasets are available on York Open Data.

 We're committed to protecting the information we hold about you and your business.

-For information on data protection and how we share customer data see our privacy statement.
+For information on data protection and how we share customer data see our business rates privacy notice.